epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-22-awesome-theme-layout.markdown

 -- -- --

-### 2: SVG Icons
+### 2: Unified Graphic Material

+	This is the Inkscape Part.

+Instead of separated UI design for each icon, we can put all icons into one SVG file.

+#### SVG Icon Set

 I have made my own custom SVG source, inspired by multicolor theme icons.

 ![SVG Source: Title Bar][image-svg-titlebar]{: .img-responsive }

-You might want to alter the image yourself to suit your needs, e.g. black and white, or minimalist something.
+You might want to alter the UI/UGM image yourself to suit your needs, e.g. black and white, or minimalist something.

 #### SVG Source